 16 Great Ideas for Summer Photography

-If you’re hoping to make the most of this summer, and improve your photography skills or master a new technique that you’ve been meaning to try, now’s a great time to get started.
+If you’re hoping to make the most of this summer and improve your photography skills or master a new technique, now’s a great time to get started.

 Grab your camera and start snapping!
 Here are sixteen fun summertime photography ideas that you’ll want to add to your must-capture list this summer.